caseypaquola/CortPro/docs/pages/statistical_analysis.rst

 Data Preparation
 ----------------

-This section consists of four steps:
+This section consists of five steps:

 1. Generate intracortical moments (μ₀, μ₁ and μ₂) using CortPro.
 2. Organize the extracted cortical moments into subject × vertex matrices.
 3. Convert Human Connectome Project (HCP) structural MRI data to BIDS format.